MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-F-Federal-Travel-Regulation-System/chapter-300-General/subchapter-A-Introduction/part-300-3-Glossary-Terms/section-300-3.1.md

 *Household Goods-weight additive*—A weight, per linear foot of a specific item, added to the net weight of the household goods shipment to compensate for the excessive van space used by the item.
 The item must be stated in the Household Goods tariff as qualifying for a weight additive before a charge can be assessed.
 Weight additives do not apply if an article is capable of being conveniently hand-carried by one person and/or transported in a standard moving carton.

-*Immediate family*—Any of the following named members of the employee's household at the time he/she reports for duty at the new permanent duty station or performs other authorized travel involving family members:
+*Immediate family*—Any of the following named members of the employee's household at the time the employee reports for duty at the new permanent duty station or performs other authorized travel involving family members:

 (1) Spouse;